Pierre Barrois: Spain

 In 1808, the I Corps under Marshal Claude Perrin Victor was transferred to Spain to fight in the Peninsular War.
 Barrois commanded the 2nd Brigade in Dupont's former division, now led by François Amable Ruffin.
 He led his brigade with distinction at the Battle of Espinosa de los Monteros on November 10–11, 1808.
 In this action, Victor recklessly attacked on the first day before all his troops were available and was repulsed.
-On the second day, the marshal made a more skillful assault and routed the Spanish army.
+On the second day, the marshal made a more skilful assault and routed the Spanish army.
 The French lost 1,000 killed and wounded while inflicting 3,000 casualties and capturing six guns and the Spanish wagon train.

 In the Battle of Somosierra on 30 November 1808, Ruffin's division led the advance of the French army up the Somosierra Pass.
 While the 9th Light Infantry advanced to the right and the 24th Line to the left, Barrois led the 96th Line directly up the main road.
 An impatient Napoleon ordered a premature charge of Polish cavalry which was nearly wiped out.
-Not long afterward, the flanking regiments cleared the heights on either side and Barrois' men nearly reached the crest.
+Not long afterwards, the flanking regiments cleared the heights on either side and Barrois' men nearly reached the crest.
 Napoleon ordered another cavalry charge and this time the Spanish defenders were routed.
-At the Battle of Uclés on 13 January 1809, Victor ordered Eugène-Casimir Villatte's division to attack the Spanish defenders while Ruffin circled around to get behind them.
+At the Battle of Uclés on 13 January 1809, Victor ordered Eugène-Casimir Villatte's division to attack the Spanish defenders while Ruffin circled to get behind them.
 The operation worked perfectly.
 Villatte drove the Spanish out of their positions without much trouble.
 As they retreated, the Spanish infantry ran into Ruffin's division and 6,000 men were forced to surrender in a body.
-Although they had sustained few casualties, the French committed atrocities by murdering 69 townspeople and a number of prisoners.
+Although they had sustained few casualties, the French committed atrocities by murdering 69 townspeople and several prisoners.